-Stocks hold near record highs as trade uncertainty swirls
+Stocks seesaw amid US-China trade uncertainty

-Stocks opened flat on Friday as traders digest the uncertainty surrounding the details of a potential trade deal between the U.S. and China.
-All three of the major averages closed at record highs on Thursday.
+Stocks turned mix mid-morning as traders digest the uncertainty surrounding the details of a potential trade deal between the U.S. and China.

 Continue Reading Below